Department of Accounting

 UNI undergraduate accounting students interested in the MAcc Integrated Program may apply for admission to the program during the semester they are completing Intermediate Accounting II ACCT 3122 (120:130).
 An Application for Admission to Graduate Study must be completed and the student’s interest in the MAcc Integrated Program must be indicated on the application itself.
 The GMAT will be waived for UNI undergraduate students applying to the integrated program if they have a GPA of 3.00 or higher after 75 UNI credits and at the end of the semester in which Intermediate II is taken.
 If accepted into the MAcc Integrated Program, the student will receive both the B.A. and MAcc degrees upon completion of the respective programs of study.

 Once admitted into the integrated program, UNI undergraduate accounting students (who are classified as seniors) may register for a maximum of 12 hours of graduate credit as a senior, with the approval of the student’s advisor, the instructor of the course(s), and the head(s) of the department(s) offering the course(s).
 Graduate credit completed as a senior will not be counted toward the undergraduate degree.
-See policies and procedures for Graduate Credit for Undergraduate Students for information on the tuition charged for graduate credit.
+See policies and procedures for Graduate Credit for Undergraduate Students for information on the tuition charged for graduate credit and financial aid eligibility.
 Integrated MAcc students will be classified as graduate students for tuition and federal financial aid purposes at the beginning of their fifth year or upon awarding of the bachelor's degree, whichever is earlier.
 Students must be classified as graduate students for tuition purposes for at least two full semesters (not including summers).

 The MAcc is a full-time program.
 Accordingly, students are expected to carry a credit load sufficient to qualify as a full-time student for each semester during the program (excluding summers).